1cbyc/learn-cybersecurity/CONTRIBUTING.md

     Open a PR from your fork to the main branch of the original repository.
 Provide a clear description of your changes.

+## Code Style Guidelines

+To maintain consistency in our content, please follow these guidelines:

+* Use Markdown for documentation.
+* Follow a consistent naming convention for folders and files.
+* Keep code examples clear and well-commented.
+* Ensure any images or assets are appropriately named and placed in the assets/ directory.